norvig/paip-lisp/docs/chapter1.md

 To get a list of tokens, we would have to insert spaces: `(y = a * x + 3)`.<sup>[1](#fn01-1)</sup>

 Third, while many languages use semicolons to delimit statements, Lisp has no need of semicolons, since expressions are delimited by parentheses.
-Lisp chooses to use semicolons for another purpose-to mark the beginning of a comment, which lasts until the end of the line:
+Lisp chooses to use semicolons for another purpose—to mark the beginning of a comment, which lasts until the end of the line:

 ```lisp
 > (+ 2 2) ; this is a comment